 Put your thinking caps on, globe-savvy readers.
 Can you name a country that starts with every letter in the English alphabet?
 Some might come to you right away, like Australia, Brazil, and Canada.
 Others could be trickier, like Kenya or Luxembourg.

 While you could go on like this for all 195 countries, you won’t solve it for all 26 letters in the alphabet.
 In fact, no matter how long you muse and mull over this puzzling problem, there are two letters that no countries in the world start with.
 See if you can guess which ones they are.

 Ready for the answer?
-Drum roll, please: Turns out, no countries in the world start with the letters W or X. (By the way, almost every country in the world is named after these four things.)
+Drum roll, please: Turns out, no countries in the world start with the letters W or X. (If this was too easy, see how many U.S. states you can identify on a completely blank map.)